abboudl/Chik-p/readme.md

 **Chik-p (pronounced "Chickpea")** is a **semi-automated** CTF-building toolkit that aims to:

 - Cut down the time it takes build a Capture the Flag (CTF) environment so that CTF organizers can focus on what matters: creating unique challenges and memorable experiences for all participants
-- Deliver a simple-to-use, fully-featured CTF environment that can support small to medium-sized CTFs (~200-800 particants); and to
+- Deliver a simple-to-use, fully-featured CTF environment that can support small to medium-sized CTFs (~200-800 participants); and to
-- Leverage tools like CTFd, Docker, and Kubernetes to deploy both file-based and hosted challenges (netcat/SSH/etc.).
+- Leverage tools like CTFd, Ansible, Docker, and Kubernetes to deploy both file-based and hosted challenges (netcat/SSH/etc.).

 Chik-p has supported several GTA-based CTFs including **ISSessionsCTF2021** and **C3X: Dark Cloud Rising**.